pietrodn/triggerscope/slide.md

 Similar idea: just looking at the action isn't enough.
 Differences:

-* AppContext only does **classification** of checks as suspicious or not
-* TriggerScope also provides **semantics* about the predicates, helping manual inspection
+* AppContext only **classifies** triggers as suspicious or not, while TriggerScope also provides **semantics** about the predicates, helping manual inspection
-* AppContext considers *any* check that uses certain inputs
+* AppContext considers *any* check that uses certain inputs, independently from the typology of the check
 * AppContext's set of suspicious behaviors is narrower than TriggerScope's
-* Expanding the set of AppContext's suspicious behaviors would result in a higher FP rate
+    * expanding it would result in a higher FP rate

 ## Related work: dynamic analysis